David Tyler

 And, it's all about the audience.

 Personally, I think you have to rock the crowd but make it fun.
 You need to be the party.
-A little VH, a little Buckcherry, some GNR, and then you take them somplace unusual just to break it up.
+A little VH, 3 Days Grace, Crue, Theory, Disturbed, a little Buckcherry, Papa Roach, Shindown, AX7, some GNR, and then you take them somplace unusual just to break it up.

-And the bottom line is this: You need to rock but it needs to be sexy so that it brings out the girls.
-Where the girls go, the guys follow (and, really, who wants to play in a club with nothing but guys in black t-shirts pumping their hands in the air!
-I want to see chicks)... and they buy drinks.
-Let's face it, bar owners aren't hiring us because they're big live music fans... they hire us to sell beer, basically.
+And the bottom line is this: You need to rock but it needs to be sexy so that it brings out the women.
+Where the gi go, the guys follow (and, really, who wants to play a club with nothing but guys in black t-shirts pumping their hands in the air! )... where women go, men follow and they all buy drinks.
+Let's face it, bar owners aren't hiring us because they're big live music fans... they hire us to sell alcohol, basically.
 So, my mission is to find or create a band that understands that it's important to draw a big crowd and the ways to go about it.

 I'm very much a melodic player and I like to fly around the neck just a little every now and then but I still feel good about pumping out some pedal tones as I hold down the bottom.
 There's a sense of strength and power there.